RichardYCX/RichardYCX.github.io/_posts/2021-01-08-AI_Terminologies.md

 |L2 norm| root mean squared error/RMSE| fancy term for taking the mean of the *square* of differences and then take the *square root*|
 |metric | | another function to calculate a value of how well/badly the model is doing **on the validation set** (*may not vary with every mini-batch*), *eg accuracy/precision/recall for classification, RMSE for regression*|

-> difference between loss function and metric: loss function is sensitive to minute changes.
-Therefore, it is the function we use to calculate gradient.
-However, at the end of the day, the metric is what we are looking out for (practical significance).
+> loss function is sensitive to minute changes (even when there is no change in image categorisation), while metrics only change when there is a change in categorisation.
+Therefore, loss function is used to calculate gradient.
+However at the end of the day, the metric is what we are looking out for (practical significance).

 ## Deep Learning Models